linegost/philipshue/Sketches - User Tests Round 1/Pedro/Vibration and Lights with Arduino and Cylon.js/README.md

 ## Starting it up
 ```
-$ npm start (starts a live-server at localhost:5000 and starts the 'robot' on the arduino).
+$ npm start
 ```
+*Starts a live-server at localhost:5000 and starts the 'robot' on the arduino.*